-When tornados hit Missouri in May, most of us saw the aftermath on the news.
+WHEN TORNADOS HIT Missouri in 2011, most of us saw the aftermath on the news.

 Not so for Krystal Roethel.
 The emergency management major had just started her summer internship with the Summit County Chapter of the American Red Cross when she was asked to deploy to Joplin, Mo., to aid the newly homeless.

-"It was a shock," admits Roethel, who is due to graduate in December.
+"It was a shock," admits Roethel.
 "I had been at the Red Cross for two weeks.
 I was just getting the hang of it.
 But that is why I chose this major — I wanted to make a difference."

 Becoming a first responder

 So over a 21-day stay, Roethel was one of 400 Red Cross volunteers providing the assistance needed, from shelter and meals to transportation and logistical services.

 "Five tornadoes had taken out a third of the city — there was rubble everywhere," says Roethel, who was assigned to be a caseworker in the Multiple Agency Resource Center.
 "The people had gone through such a trauma, losing everything.
 We were there to listen so they could get out their feelings and have them know someone was there for them."

 As she listened, Roethel would help them determine their immediate and long-term needs.
 Then, she would direct them to the appropriate resources at the center — from Federal Emergency Management Assistance (FEMA) to the Salvation Army, Legal Aid, construction companies, health services or mental health services.